jorbDehmel/oak/docs/manual.md

 `Oak` formatting, and is unadvised.
 Deviation, in fact, could easily be considered an error by the compiler.

+**Note:** Due to the way macros are processed, their `oakc` internal representations will most likely deviate drastically from these guidelines.
+This is likely not relevent to most developers.

 ### Code Scopes

 Code scopes go like this: